hrntsm/Tunny-docs/docs/getting-start/index.md

 :fish:**Tunny**:fish: is Grasshopper's optimization component using Optuna, an open source hyperparameter auto-optimization framework.

+This page is the documentation for `version 0` of Tunny.

 This component support below optimization algorithms.

 1. Bayesian optimization(TPE)